Good afternoon :)

 3. Which ETF has the highest liquidity?

-9. Disclaimer: This information is for educational purposes only and should not be considered investment advice.
+Disclaimer: The above Most liquid ETFs in India are for educational purposes only and should not be considered investment advice.

 Suitability depends on liquidity needs, return expectations, and risk capacity.
 Liquid funds differ in portfolio quality, maturity mix, and costs.
 Exchange-traded structures such as Liquid BeES provide another format for accessing similar short-term instruments.
 Investors typically compare disclosures and operational features before forming a view.
 Disclaimer: This information is for general awareness and does not constitute investment advice or a recommendation.
 Investors should evaluate their objectives and consult a SEBI-registered Investment Advisor before investing.